 Raynaud's phenomenon (or Raynaud's disease) is a condition causing some areas of the body to feel numb and cool in response to cold temperatures or stress.
 Women are more commonly affected, with about one in 20 people experiencing Raynaud’s phenomenon at some stage in their lives.
 It is also more common in colder climates.

-Raynauds is caused by temporary disruption to blood flow in small blood vessels in the extremeties.
+Raynauds is caused by temporary disruption to blood flow in small blood vessels in the extremities.
 You are mostly likely to get Raynauds in your fingers, toes, tip of the nose, lips and ears.

-Most people with this condition have Primary Raynaud’s phenomenon, which is often mild and does not have a clear underlying cause.
+Most people with this condition have primary Raynaud’s phenomenon, which is often mild and does not have a clear underlying cause.
 Some people have secondary Raynaud’s phenomenon where there is an underlying cause such as an autoimmune disease.

-Here are some tips to help you prevent further episodes of Raynauds from occurring:
+Here are some tips to help you prevent further episodes of Raynaud's from occurring.

-- dress warmly, including wearing a hat to stop body heat escaping from the top of your head
+- Dress warmly, including wearing a hat to stop body heat escaping from the top of your head.

-- don’t get wet
+- Don’t get wet.

-- wear gloves, a scarf and warm socks on cool days
+- Wear gloves, a scarf and warm socks on cool days.

-- try to avoid changes in temperature, which can bring on an attack.
+- Try to avoid changes in temperature, which can bring on an attack.

 Follow the links below to find trusted information about Raynaud's phenomenon.

-Last reviewed: October 2016
+Last reviewed: August 2020